perlamaiolino/perlamaiolino.github.io/phd.md

 A PhD in my group is demanding and not suitable for everyone.

-Please note that due to the volume of requests I am not able to reply to individual emails about PhD opportunities.
+Please note that due to the volume of requests **I am not able to reply to individual emails about PhD opportunities**.

 If you are still excited about joining my team: